Falkland Palace: A royal quarrel

 Another Danish commission including Steen Bille and Niels Krag visited in 1593, which resulted in the keeper James Beaton of Creich giving more rights over the lands and buildings to the queen, Anne of Denmark.
 She came to stay on 12 July 1594 before the baptism of Prince Henry at Stirling Castle.
 It was said she left Edinburgh for Falkland because Holyrood Palace was not magnificent enough to receive the Danish ambassadors Steen Bille and Christian Barnekow.

 James VI arranged for Prince Henry to stay at Stirling Castle with the Earl of Mar.
 This did not suit the queen.
 Courtiers took sides as the quarrel deepened.
 In August 1595 James persuaded Anne, who was now reluctant to leave Edinburgh, to come to Falkland and meet the Earl of Mar for a reconciliation.
 The kirk minister and royal chaplain Patrick Galloway gave a sermon about Adam and Eve and the duties of man and wife to each other, and it was thought that "she gave good ear to his advice".
 Another church minister David Lindsay, had a "long conference" with Anne at Falkland, hoping to heal the quarrel.
+It was said that James were Anne were now "being so lovingly together at Falkland".

 Anne was joined at Falkland by her friend and servant Margaret Vinstarr.
 She had returned from visiting the queen's mother, Sophie of Mecklenburg-Güstrow, whose message to her daughter was that she ought to obey her husband's will in all things.

+The witch-hunt of 1597

+On 12 August 1597, James VI and his Privy Council gathered at Falkland Palace during the Great Scottish Witch Hunt of 1597 to issue a general proclamation revoking some of the commissions of justiciary against suspected witches.
+The proclamation came after the contentious commissions based on the evidence of accused witch, Margaret Aitken, who claimed she could detect other witches just by looking at their eyes.
+With this proclamation, the Order of Council restored duties to James VI which had been delegated as general commissions in 1591, giving local landowners the power to execute accused witches without dispute from central government.

+By restoring these powers to the King, the Privy Council hoped to reduce the number of 'innocent' people killed.
+However, the order was quite limited in reality, only discrediting commissions presided over by one or two men alone, and it also reiterated James VI's determination to continue with the witch-hunt.
+However, during the trials of the early seventeenth century, the proclamation at Falkland Palace did help to introduce a new regime of restricted witch-hunting, and it demonstrated greater considerations surrounding the evidence needed to condemn a witch.